 The trouble with trying to point out planets is that each one follows its own irregular schedule.
 If you want to know ahead of time where planets will be, you can use software such as Stellarium to show you what the sky will look like at any given time from any given location, but I didn’t like having to remind myself all the time to check my software.
 I wanted a calendar that would show me at a glance what is coming up in the next few weeks and months.
 So I made these ‘Planet Calendars’.
 They show which planets will be over the sunset, which will be over the sunrise, and which will be high in the night sky, for a few months or years in advance.

-I have put three calendars in the download links — one detailed calendar for the first two three-month quarters of 2019, and one showing the behavior of the planets over the four-year period from 2019-2023.
+I have put three calendars in the download links — two detailed calendars for the current and the next annual quarter, and one extended four-year chart.
 The quarterly calendars include plots of location for the moon and the five visible planets, and a sidebar giving dates of significant events: solstices, equinoxes, moon phases, planetary events, and meteor showers.
 The four-year calendar includes only plots of location for the five visible planets.

 Reading the Charts